Bequests and Estate Planning

-Please contact Executive Director Richard L. Newman at 860-379-0505 for more information or to discuss other ways to leave a legacy.
+Please contact Executive Director Melissa Bird at 860-379-0505 for more information or to discuss other ways to leave a legacy.

-The mission of the American Museum of Tort Law – public education about our system of justice, trial by jury, and the benefits of tort law is vitally important.
+The mission of the American Museum of Tort Law – public education about our system of justice, trial by jury, and the benefits of tort law are vitally important.
 You have demonstrated you are with us, fighting to preserve and expand our system of justice.
 Now you can take the next step, and continue to support the crucial mission of public education.
-The Tort Museum Network is an incredible way to ensure the success of the American Museum of Tort Law for generations to come.
+The Tort Museum Network is a long-term way to ensure the success of the American Museum of Tort Law for generations to come.
 Won’t you join us?

 Supreme Court Justice Stephen Breyer described the American Museum of Tort Law as “an excellent educational institution.